termleech/MGDrawingSlate/README.md

 MGDrawingSlate is © 2012 MG App Development.
 Some rights reserved.
 See the license file or visit the link above for more information.

 ##Other Information
-The demo application included with this source code is also licensed under the MIT License and is © 2012 MG App Development.
+The demo application included with this source code is also licensed under the MIT License and is © 2012 gtmtg.
 In addition to MGDrawingSlate, the demo application uses the [InfColorPicker](https://github.com/InfinitApps/InfColorPicker), which is © 2011 InfinitApps.